Metric stability for random walks (with applications in renormalization theory): Stability of the multifractal spectrum

 \begin{proof}[{\bf Proof of Theorem \ref{menor}.}] There are three cases:

-{\bf $F$ is transient with $ M > 0$.} If $M > 0$ then the random walk $F$ is transient and it is easy to see that $m(\Omega_+(F)) > 0$.
+{\bf $F$ is transient with $ M > 0$.} If $M > 0$ then the random walk $F$ is transient and it is easy to see (using for instance Proposition \ref{ldt}) that $m(\Omega_+(F)) > 0$.
 Since the conjugacy with an asymptotically small perturbation $G$ is absolutely continuous (Theorem \ref{abscont}), we conclude that $m(\Omega_+(G)) > 0$.

-{\bf $F$ is recurrent ($ M = 0$).} if $M=0$ then $F$ and its asymptotically small perturbations are recurrent by Theorem \ref{strec}.
+{\bf $F$ is recurrent ($ M = 0$).} If $M=0$ then $F$ is recurent \cite{guivarch} and its asymptotically small perturbations are recurrent by Theorem \ref{strec}.
 In particular almost every point visits negative states infinitely many times, so $m(\Omega_+(G)) = 0$.
 It remains to prove that $HD \ \Omega_+(G)=1$.
 By Theorem \ref{omega} it is enough to verify that $HD \ \Omega_+(F)=1$.
 Indeed, it is easy to show using the Central Limit Theorem that if